e2vinodj/Claim_Terminations/chapter2.md

 `@instructions`

 - Now let us run a Poisson GLM and explore the data a little more, to review and interpret the basic results, and to understand the model's shortcomings

+- The ctr_data_ph table from previous exercise is loaded into this session.

 - First select small chunks of the code by highlighting them.
 Then click on the "RUN CODE" button to run the Code by small sections.
 Observe the results printed in the console and then proceed to next section of the code.
 Make sure you are selecting the complete R statement, as a R statement can span multiple lines.